Katy Steele: Little Birdy (2002–2009, 2024–present)

 The material was then adapted and forms the basis of Little Birdy's new album, Confetti.

 In 2008, Steele relocated to Brunswick, with the other band members also moving to Melbourne.
 In early 2010 Steele announced on Triple J radio that she would be moving to New York and the band announced that they would be taking some time out to pursue other individual ventures.

+In 2024, Steele, along with Leach and O'Donoghue, reformed Little Birdy for the first time since 2009 to perform a series of shows around Australia for the Hotter Than Hell festival.
+In March 2025, to commemorate the 21st anniversary of BigBigLove, they would announce a reunion tour titled "BigBigLove 21st Birthday Tour", which took place around Australia between June and August the same year.